c-sp/game-boy-test-roms/README.md

 **Test Success:**
 A test has finished successfully if the emulator's screen matches the respective [screenshot](src/blargg-expected).
+For details on the screenshot RGB values please have a look at **Gambatte screenshot colors** below as I used the same color formulas for Blargg screenshots.

 **(\*) Notes:**
 * `cgb_sound`:
-  Test case 3 fails with code `04` on my Gameboy Color.
+  Test case 3 fails with code `04` on my Game Boy Color.
   All test cases are repeated infinitely, the test rom never really finishes.
   [Gambatte](https://github.com/sinamas/gambatte) runs this test rom successfully though.
 * `dmg_sound`:
-  All test cases pass on my old Gameboy.
+  All test cases pass on my old Game Boy.
   Though (similar to `cgb_sound`) they are repeated infinitely.
   The test rom never really finishes.
   [Gambatte](https://github.com/sinamas/gambatte) runs this test rom successfully though.
 * `oam_bug`:
-  Test cases 2, 4, 5, 7 and 8 fail with code `02` on my Gameboy Color.
+  Test cases 2, 4, 5, 7 and 8 fail with code `02` on my Game Boy Color.